-Under ASX Listing Rule 10.4.3 we are required to benchmark our corporate governance practice against the 4th edition of the ASX Corporate Governance Councils Principles and Recommendations (ASX Governance Recommendations).
+Under ASX Listing Rule 4.10.3 we are required to benchmark our corporate governance practices against the ASX Governance Recommendations.

-We have adopted and complied with the ASX Governance Recommendations to the extent appropriate and to the size and nature of EML and its wholly owned subsidiaries (Group) operations.
+We have adopted and complied with the ASX Governance Recommendations to the extent appropriate and for the size and nature of EML and its wholly owned subsidiary (Group) operations.